MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-setup-preview.md

 ```

-Note that this file format will continue to evolve as more featured are added to the WinDbg Preview debugger.
+Note that this file format will continue to evolve as more features are added to the WinDbg Preview debugger.

 ---